RefurbishedCommodore/Commodore64/Assy 250407/Artwork 251137 REV B/Ser.No. 511652/README.md

 | Glue logic | Fairchild, Texas Instruments, Fujitsu, Motorola, Toshiba, Hitachi, OKI, National Semiconductor|  |  |  | No MOS glue logic |

 ## Remediation of noticeable areas

+**LED connector CN10**

+The LED connector (CN10) pins are bent.
+It seems like the pins have been forcefully bent when the connector housing was installed.
+With a pair of needle-nose pliers the pins are straightened.

 **Emerging corrosion U14/U16**